 A semi-permanent dye might sit on your hair for months, so it’s important to keep trying unique solutions to get it off.
 To remove the stain from your hair, you’ll need to use cold water to rinse the color out gently.
 You can try soaking your hair in the water, rinsing it with cold water, or using a hair mask.
 Heat can work to remove the color temporarily, but you don’t want to use too much heat.

 It can also destroy the hair’s natural oils and can cause damage to your hair.
 As you’ve probably guessed, a hair mask works to create a gel-like consistency, which can be applied to the hair to help draw out the dye.
 They’re usually effective at removing semi-permanent colors.
-Step by step guide here.
+Step-by-step guide here.

 How to remove a temporary dye